mangoseller/ParameterPGD/README.md

 **decay_control**: $[1.596 \times 10^8, 3.08 \times 10^7, 1.15 \times 10^7]$

-Large top eigenvalues signal directions of steep _curvature_ in parameter space. **full_pgd** has a larger principal eigenvalue (~10⁹), suggesting at least one direction of very steep curvature.
-However, combined with the lower valley asymmetry, this may imply that while there is a steep direction, the overall basin is still more "rounded"." **decay_control**'s principal eigenvalue is smaller, yet it has a bigger gap between eigenvalues, and its landscape is more asymmetric overall—visible in the more irregular "peak" structures.
+Large top eigenvalues of the [Hessian](https://en.wikipedia.org/wiki/Hessian_matrix) signal directions of steep _curvature_ in parameter space. **full_pgd** has a larger principal eigenvalue `(~10⁹)` suggesting at least one direction of very steep curvature.
+However, combined with the lower valley asymmetry, this may imply that while there is a steep direction, the overall basin is still more "rounded"." **decay_control**'s principal eigenvalue is smaller `(10⁸)`, yet it has a bigger gap between eigenvalues, and its landscape is more asymmetric overall—visible in the more irregular "peak" structures.

 **Multi-Scale Sharpness:**